 Instructional Design & New Media team begins ASU Online migration from Blackboard to Canvas

-ASU’s dependance on the Learning Management System (LMS) has grown to the point where the university can no longer function with a system, like Blackboard, that requires many hours of downtime each year to accommodate updates and routine maintenance.
+ASU’s dependence on the Learning Management System (LMS) has grown to the point where the university can no longer function with a system, like Blackboard, that requires many hours of downtime each year to accommodate updates and routine maintenance.
 ASU needs a cloud-based system that is available 24x7.

 After a lengthy review of (LMS) that included course pilots and feedback from the ASU community, ASU has decided to move to Canvas.
 The current Blackboard LMS will be available until June 30th, 2019.
-During the transition period both systems will be available.
+During the transition period, both systems will be available.
 More information, including training resources and an FAQ can be found here.

 At ASU Online, beginning in July, the Instructional Design & New Media team will officially start moving thousands of courses from Blackboard to the Canvas (LMS).
 These courses will be widely offered to students starting in Fall B session.